The Short Story

 Punctuation ought to clarify your intended meaning or emphasize your intended effect for the reader.

 Punctuation isn’t a matter of pedantic nitpicking.
 It’s about principled nitpicking, dagnabbit.
-Without well-chosen and well-placed punctuation, you might as well be a stormtrooper shooting at Ewoks in the redwood forest with your helmet turned backward.
-Err, I mean, hunting in the dark—throwing arrows by hand and trying to loose javelins from your bow.
-In other words, poorly punctuated writing creates confusion and looks ridiculous instead of accomplishing your actual aim.
+Without well-chosen and well-placed punctuation, you might as well be a stormtrooper shooting at alien teddy bears in the redwood forest.
+If vintage Star Wars isn’t your cup of blue milk, not to worry: a more apt comparison might be throwing arrows by hand or nocking a javelin to a hunting bow.
+In other words, poorly punctuated writing confuses your meaning, wastes the tools at your disposal, and frankly looks ridiculous—instead of accomplishing your actual aim.

 Godspeed and happy rewriting!